 History is laced with stories of witchcraft, magic, and sorcery involving cats.
-For as long as cats have existed, there have been superstitions attached to them.
+For as long as cats have existed, there have been superstitions associated with them.
 Perhaps it’s the air of mystery they exude that leads people to believe cats have supernatural abilities.

 The cat crying at night superstition